bijeshos/grpc-example/README.md

-# grpc-example
+# grpc-go-example

-A simple gRPC example project
+A simple gRPC example in Go